top of page

 The price of food in Belize is relatively high and more in line with what you’d expect pay in the U.S.A, rather than neighbouring Mexico or Guatemala.
 Hunting down street stalls would get you a meal for around US$5, but if you want a sit-down meal for dinner, you’ll looking in the region of $15-20 per person.

-BELIZE TRAVEL TIPS
+TRAVEL TIPS FOR BELIZE

 The central cays are the best bet for budget travellers.
 Tobacco Caye is right on the reef, so if you bring your own gear you can snorkel for free just off the island.
 In the cays you will find plenty of options for cheap street food, tacos and fry-jacks, but it's hard to sit down at a San Pedro restaurant without paying as much as BZ$50 per person.